-- On the bottom left of the screen, a red "recording dot" (•) is displayed whenever a measurement is running.
-Below this red dot, the progress of the current measurement is indicated by a progress bar ( - The "save" button is only operational when new (unsaved) measurement data is available from a finished measurement.
-If this is not the case, the save icon is colored gray ( - The qualification band (a letter between A and U) is just a different way to represent the STI number; it is fully redundant.
-We currently recommend working only with the STI value itself, unless the use of qualification bands is explicitly required. - The Bedrock SMxx calculates a heuristic reliability metric for each STI measurement.
+- In the top bar, a red "recording dot" (•) is displayed whenever a measurement is running.
+At the bottom left of the screen, the progress of the current measurement is indicated by a progress bar (••). - The "save" button is only operational when new (unsaved) measurement data is available from a finished measurement.
+If this is not the case, the save icon is colored gray (). - The qualification band (a letter between A and U) is just a different way to represent the STI number; it is fully redundant.
+We currently recommend working only with the STI value itself, unless the use of qualification bands is explicitly required. - The Bedrock AM100 calculates a heuristic reliability metric for each STI measurement.
 If the measurement is found to be unreliable (e.g. due to disturbance by impulsive sounds), then a red cross is displayed across the STI value.
 Crossed-out STI values are more often seen at the beginning of measurements, when the calculation has not ran long enough to compute a reliable STI.
 As soon as the cross disappears, the STI value can be trusted to be within the usual STI measurement error of 0.03.